 This shows how the presence of coherence makes $P(\sigma)$ non-Gaussian, as the last term makes $K$ non-polynomial in $\lambda$.
 Another consequence of this result concerns cumulants of order 3 or higher.
 Since $K_\text{comm}$ is quadratic, it will only contribute to the first two cumulants.
 All higher order cumulants will therefore come from the second term.
 In fact, using Leibniz' integral rule together with Eq.~\eqref{Qgen_nonEqLag_cumulants_deriv}, one arrives at

 Using this result, it was shown in Ref.~\cite{Scandi2019} that all higher order cumulants are actually positive, $\kappa_n >0$ (for $n\geq 3$).

 The above discussion refers to a single quench, from $H_i$ to $H_f$.
-This can now be used as a building block to study coherence in more general quasi-static processes.
+But this can now be used as a building block to study coherence in more general quasi-static processes.
 We imagine a quasi-static process where $H(t)$ is changed very slowly, with the system permanently in contact with a heat bath at fixed temperature.
-Following~\cite{Crooks1998}, this process can be divided into a series of discrete, infinitesimal steps.
+Following~\cite{Nulton1985,Crooks1998}, this process can be divided into a series of discrete, infinitesimal steps.
 At each step $H$ changes slightly, from $H_i$ to $H_{i+1}$ (the quench).
 After this quench, the system is allowed to relax back to thermal equilibrium, but now at the new Hamiltonian $H_{i+1}$.
 Using this construction, one may build a quasi-static process, where the system is in thermal equilibrium throughout but, notwithstanding, the entropy production can still be quantified.